taektay/ee106/docs/lab2.rst

 Gazebo Simulation and the Clearpath Jackal Robot
 --------------

 In order to start the Gazebo simulator with an empty world, you can execute,

 .. code-block:: bash

   roslaunch gazero_ros empty_world.launch

-To ideally exit or terminate Gazebo you should use the window terminating button.
-In many cases, such as closing the terminal or if Gazebo is not responding, you can terminate properly in a separate terminal,
+To properly exit or terminate Gazebo you should use the window terminating button.
+In many cases, such as closing abruptly the terminal or if the Gazebo is not responding, you can terminate it by executing in a new terminal,

 .. code-block:: bash

   sudo killall gzserver
   sudo killall gzclient

-To spawn the Jackal robot inside the simulator world, we will initialize a launch file and we will save it inside the ``ee104s23/launch`` folder.
-Specifically, create a file,
+As the Gazebo is up and running, we can spawn a Jackal robot inside the simulated environment.
+To achieve that, we will create a dedicated ROS launch file in ``ee104s23/launch`` folder and attach the following,

 .. code-block:: html

   <launch>
     <arg name="x" default="0" />
     <arg name="y" default="0" />